 Our award-winning career pathway for pub teams is called 'Albert's Theory of Progression' and is based around the character of Albert Einstein.
 Through a variety of courses, Albert's Theory of Progression can take a colleague from their induction into the business all the way through to an Area Manager role overseeing up to 20 pubs or bars.
 The Back of House (kitchen) career pathway is aligned to formal learning via Apprenticeships.
-There is also an equivalent programme for our support teams called AIMs (Albert's Interesting Map to Success).
+There is also an equivalent programme for our support teams called AlMs (Albert's Interesting Map to Success).

 Our career pathways contribute to our business both culturally and commercially.
-We currently have 340 General Managers who have been promoted from within the business.
+Over 70% of our General Managers have been promoted internally, and over 60% of our Area Managers.
 We also measure retention rates across key roles and know that people who enrol into our career pathway are twice as likely to stay with the business.